Disaster Manual: Section 14 - Education

 - Resource & Referral Guide

 The McKinney-Vento Act guarantees the right of homeless/displaced students to enroll immediately into the public school that serves the attendance area where the students are staying temporarily.
 Additionally, Tex.
 Edu.
 Code § 25.001(b)(5), allows a homeless student to enroll in any school district in Texas, regardless of where they are living temporarily.
-Thus, to make the best and most informed school enrollment decision, families and students impacted by a natural disaster should spend some time seeking additional guidance on what to do given their specific circumstances.
+Thus, to make the best and most informed school enrollment decision, families and students impacted by a disaster should spend some time seeking additional guidance on what to do given their specific circumstances.

-Students that are homeless/displaced as a result of a natural disaster are entitled to immediate enrollment in public school even if they don’t have the documentation that schools typically require for registration, like proof of residency, birth certificates, immunization and health records.
+Students who are homeless/displaced as a result of a disaster are entitled to immediate enrollment in public school even if they don’t have the documentation that schools typically require for registration, like proof of residency, birth certificates, and immunization and health records.
 School districts are required to help students obtain these important documents.
 For example, school districts should provide English Language Learners (ELLs) who enroll without documentation from their previous school with protections that allow access to appropriate programming.
 This inquiry is made more accessible after conversations with parents and students, and a review of the documents already within their possession.
 Advocates can also request that a student’s enrolling district make a Texas Records Exchange (TREx) System request to the student’s previous district, as many impacted districts still have access to electronic student information.

 Homeless status is exclusive of special education identification, and thus special education programming follows students to any school in which they enroll.
 Parents who are forced to enroll a student with a disability in a different district because of displacement due to a disaster are entitled to services comparable to what they previously received.

-If a disaster destroys a student’s records that diagnosed a disability, or established the student’s special education eligibility, and consequently were the basis of educational and Admission, Review, and Dismissal (ARD) committee decisions, the school district that the child is enrolled in must convene an ARD committee to address the student’s specific situation.
+If a disaster destroys a student’s records that diagnosed a disability, or established the student’s special education eligibility, and consequently were the basis of educational and Admission, Review, and Dismissal (ARD) committee decisions, the school district where the child is enrolled must convene an ARD committee to address the student’s specific situation.
 The ARD committee must determine a course of action to address the lack of documentation and what steps the student needs to take to remain in compliance with the federal framework for special education eligibility.
 The ARD committee should gather, review, and discuss data and observations from teachers and related services staff that might establish the student’s continued eligibility by conducting a Review of Existing Evaluation Determination (REED).
 If the school district cannot establish the student’s eligibility, it must conduct a new assessment with parental consent.

 After a disaster, new academic or behavioral needs may arise within a student’s educational program.
 The student’s school district must convene an ARD committee to determine the best course of action to address the student’s new need.